 Photo Courtesy of Port of Coos Bay

 With spring now gracing Oregon’s adventure coast, it’s the ideal time to head out on the water and take part in one of Coos Bay’s most renowned activities: fishing.
-We’ve offered tips and locations in order to spend a terrific day fishing; now it’s time to offer a bit more detail on what you should pack for your Oregon fishing adventure.
+We’ve offered tips and locations to help you spend a terrific day fishing; now it’s time to offer a bit more detail on what you should pack for your Oregon fishing adventure.

 Not only will gloves protect you from both sunburn and cold temperatures associated with the previous tip, they will protect you from line cuts.